crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 A Solid Queue worker needs database connections for three things: polling for jobs, heartbeats, and running jobs.
 With threads, every thread can query the database at the same time, so each one holds its own connection.
 That's `threads + 2`: one per thread, plus two for the worker itself.

 With fibers on Rails 7.2+, all fibers run on one reactor thread.
-Only one executes at a time, so the minimum is one shared connection.
-Active Record 7.2+ makes this work: connections are released after each query instead of held for the fiber's lifetime.
-That's `1 + 2 = 3` minimum.
-If your jobs are DB-heavy, increase the pool and fibers will check out separate connections concurrently.
+The pool savings come from ordinary Active Record query paths releasing connections between DB operations instead of holding them for the fiber's lifetime.
+In practice, that means the minimum is often `1 + 2 = 3`: one execution connection, plus two for the worker itself.
+If your jobs are DB-heavy, use long transactions, or pin connections with APIs like `ActiveRecord::Base.connection`, increase the pool and fibers will check out separate connections concurrently.

 Same concurrency, wildly different connection costs: